YishaiHezi/World-data/README.md

 - to fix: why I don't have GDP data on Qatar?

 - to fix: the shadow around Nepal flag.
+- to fix: The triangles in Israel flag in the quiz screen are not good.

 - to fix: These countries doesn't have a coat of arms: (need to find a solution) Puerto Rico (PR)